temporalio/proposals/typescript/schedules.md

   //
   // Time zone to interpret all CalendarSpecs in.
   //
-  // If unset, defaults to UTC.
-We recommend using UTC for your application if
-  // at all possible, to avoid various surprising properties of time zones.
-  //
   // Time zones may be provided by name, corresponding to names in the IANA
   // time zone database (see https://www.iana.org/time-zones).
 The definition
   // will be loaded by the Temporal server from the environment it runs in.